 The place to stay is La Sirenetta Park, conveniently set just behind black-sand Ficogrande beach.
 Spend your downtime relaxing by the pool or playing a few sets of tennis on an idyllically positioned court.
 Sundowners on the terrace are a must, as is dining on sumptuous seafood specialities at the gourmet restaurant.

 Known for its bubbling mud baths and therapeutic hot springs, the island of Vulcano is your final stop.
-Positioned between inky cliffs and blue sea, Therasia Resort specialises in blissful spa treatments and mouth-watering cuisine.
-And indeed in phenomenal sunsets.
+Positioned between inky cliffs and blue sea, Therasia Resort specialises in blissful spa treatments, mouth-watering cuisine and phenomenal sunsets.

 Soothe your aching limbs at the hotel’s standout spa, where black-sand scrubs rub shoulders with classic therapies.
 Then lay in languor beside tiered infinity pools, or plunge directly into the sea from a bathing platform.
 Beach-lovers are also well served by the nearby trio of dark-coloured coves.